 Kit Wai Chan - Fotolia

 With the Community Technology Preview (CTP) 2.0 update of SQL Server 2017, Microsoft's data management platform includes in-database support for Python, a language that finds wide use in machine learning.
-New Microsoft Machine Learning Services enable Python to run directly on the database server, or along with embedded T-SQL scripts.
+A renamed Microsoft Machine Learning Services component enables Python to run directly on the database server, or along with embedded T-SQL scripts.

-"Today, it's either Python or R for advanced analytics," said Warner Chaves, SQL Server principal consultant at The Pythian Group Inc. and a Microsoft MVP.
+"Today, it's either Python or R for advanced analytics," said Warner Chaves, a principal consultant for SQL Server at The Pythian Group Inc. and a Microsoft MVP.
 "Microsoft realizes it can't freeze out Python."

 He said it is very common today for people to use R for experiments or personal prototypes.
 But many people will move that work to Python when it is time to go into production for operations.